IlyaSleptsov/dexscreener_gainers_losers/README.md

 **Important point:**
-DexScreener utilizes socket API and doesn't introduce any data protection measures, so I use hard-coded headers and don't paste in request my secret key from web-interface (it is automatically generated and there is no need in it).
+DexScreener utilizes socket API and doesn't introduce any data protection measures, so I use hard-coded headers and don't paste in request my secret key from the web-interface (it is automatically generated, and there is no need for it).

 ### telegram_worker.py
+Two functions:
-Two functions: to send Telegram messages and to ask data from dexscreener.py and send message.
+- to send Telegram messages
+- to ask for data from dexscreener.py and trigger send messages function

 ### discord_worker.py
-_run_discord_bot()_ function to launch bot that is called from send_top_gainers_losers.py file and a decorator that processes _/get_daily_stats_ command.
+_run_discord_bot()_ function to launch a bot that is called from send_top_gainers_losers.py file and a decorator that processes _/get_daily_stats_ command.

 ## Possible improvements
-1. We definitely need to add links in our stats message because you read it and want to tap.
-I found out a way how to generate a link and paste it in the text, can add in near time.
+1. We definitely need to add links in our stats message because you read it and want to tap it.
+I found a way to generate a link and paste it into the text, can add in near time.
-2. I don't see problems for now but we can add more processing of corner cases that can potentially arise.
+2. I don't see problems for now, but we can add more processing of corner cases that can potentially arise.
-3. I believe (if we find this useful) we can extract more insights from this data taking into account lower time periods (like, highlighting hot coins on 1 hour timeframe).
+3. I believe (if we find this useful) we can extract more insights from this data, considering lower periods (like highlighting hot coins in a 1-hour timeframe).